911th Air Refueling Squadron: Associate unit

 The 911th Air Refueling Squadron was reactivated on 12 April 2008 at Seymour Johnson Air Force Base as a geographically separated unit, the second KC-135 squadron of the 6th Air Mobility Wing at MacDill Air Force Base, Florida.
-With its return to its long-time base at Seymour Johnson, the squadron became an "Active Associate" unit, partnering with the Air Force Reserve Command]'s 77th Air Refueling Squadron of the 916th Air Refueling Wing.
+With its return to its long-time base at Seymour Johnson, the squadron became an "Active Associate" unit, partnering with the Air Force Reserve Command's 77th Air Refueling Squadron of the 916th Air Refueling Wing.
 The 911th was the first tanker active associate unit to be formed and this reversed the roles of the units during the 1980s when the 916th wing (then a group) was an affiliate of the 911th.
 The 77th received an additional eight airplanes for it to operate with the 911th.
-Today, the 77th shares its KC-135R/T aircraft with the 911th Air Refueling Squadron and personnel operating between the two squadrons.
+The 77th shared its KC-135R/T aircraft with the 911th Air Refueling Squadron and personnel operating between the two squadrons.
 The squadron won its second Spaatz Trophy as an associate unit.
-In juy 2020, the squadron was withdrawn from its associate status and assigned to the 305th Operations Group, stationed at Joint Base McGuire–Dix–Lakehurst, New Jersey.
+In July 2020, the squadron was withdrawn from its associate status with the now-redesignated 6th Air Refueling Wing, transitioned to the KC-46A Pegasus, and was assigned to the 305th Operations Group at McGuire Air Force Base, New Jersey while remaining a geographically separated unit status at Seymour Johnson AFB, flying Air Force Reserve KC-46s assigned to the 916 ARW.